Miguelete Tower: History

 The Miguelete Tower is a Valencian Gothic style tower, it is 51 m. high to the terrace, and it is 63 m.
 (206.7 ft.) in total.
 It has the shape of an octagonal prism and has 207 steps.

 For many centuries it was called "New Bell" or "Champ of the Cathedral", to differentiate it from the "Old Bell", a square tower with a Romanesque style that was located on Barchilla Street, but little remains of the original walls.
 Little by little its name changed to "Torre del Miguelete" after the great bell of the hours, which has served to name the whole by metonymy.

-Originally it was an separate tower, and it was joined to the Cathedral at the end of the 15th century when the central nave was extended.
+Originally it was a separate tower, and it was joined to the Cathedral at the end of the 15th century when the central nave was extended.
 It has access through an angular portal adorned with archivolts and a passage covered with curious ribbed turns.
 The octagonal tower measures 50.85 m, its perimeter being equal to its height, with external decoration of diagonal buttresses on the corners and the fine moldings that indicate the different levels of the floors.

 The first level is solid, leaving only the gap for the spiral staircase.
 The second level has a vaulted enclosure, which is the old prison or Cathedral Asylum with a single exterior window.
 The third level is the "Home of the Bell-Ringer", another vaulted enclosure similar to the previous one although larger and with two windows.
 The upper floor is the bell room with eight windows, seven of them used by the bells.
 The eighth corresponds to the spiral staircase, which from here becomes narrower.